swiftlang/swift/docs/ABI.rst

   entity ::= declaration 'g'                 // getter
   entity ::= declaration 's'                 // setter
   entity ::= declaration                     // other declaration
-  entity ::= context 'H'                     // class metadata declaration ::= context identifier type local-marker ::= 'L'
+  declaration ::= context identifier type local-marker ::= 'L'

 Entity manglings all start with a nominal-type-kind ([COV]), an identifier ([0-9o]), or a substitution ([S]).
-Global manglings start with any of those or [Ww].
+Global manglings start with any of those or [MWw].

+  directness ::= 'd'                         // direct
+  directness ::= 'i'                         // indirect

+A direct symbol resolves directly to the address of an object.
+An indirect symbol resolves to the address of a pointer to the object.
+They are distinct manglings to make a certain class of bugs immediately obvious.

   context ::= module
   context ::= function